Q I heard herbal tonics should be taken in spring and autumn—is that principle still valid today?

 Q

-I want to give my exam-prep child a tonic.
-Does it improve concentration?
+I want to give my child, who's preparing for exams, a herbal tonic.
+Will it improve concentration?

 #Possibility / Realistic Goals